museomix/museomix.org/wp-content/plugins/tagboard-embed-shortcode/readme.txt

 == Description ==

 [Tagboard](https://Tagboard.com/) allows users to display a hashtag and its posts from all the major social networks in one stream-lined embedded view.
-For FREE.
 It uses a shortcode and supports embedding into Pages/Posts/Widgets.

 **What is Tagboard:**